josephg/textot.rs/README.md

 [C](https://github.com/ottypes/libot).

-Surprisingly the rust implementation is the shortest of the three of them, clocking in under 300 sloc vs JS's 357 sloc or C's 800 sloc.
-Mind you, I suspect the C implementation will be *way* faster because of the use of union types for inlining of short inserted strings.
-It should be possible to do the same thing in rust, but it won't be as nice.
+Surprisingly the rust implementation is the shortest of the three of them, clocking in at 319 sloc vs JS's 357 sloc or C's 800 sloc.

 The code is very new, and I'm still getting a handle on rust itself.
 Next step: Benchmarks.

-I haven't even put this code up on crates.io.
+I haven't put this code up on crates.io.
 Ping me if you want to use it for any reason and I'll put it up there.

 Missing features: